renaissance-publishing/renaissance/content/chapters/24-classes.md

 - **Requires:** 20 ranks in Ranged Weapons, with the Thrown Weapons proficiency
 - **Effect:** Range and damage when throwing projectiles is improved.
   - Your range is improved:
-    - When throwing a small object—about the size and weight of a brick, or smaller—you add 20m to each range increment.
+    - When throwing a small object — about the size and weight of a brick, or smaller — you add 20m to each range increment.
     - When throwing a larger object, you add 10m to each range increment.
   - Your damage is improved:
     - When attacking a target in your short range, you gain +DB DV and +2 AP.
     - When attacking a target in your medium range, gain +1 DV and +1 AP.
-    - This does not apply to weapons that don't do damage through impact—like fireballs or scour canisters.
+    - This does not apply to weapons that don't do damage through impact — like fireballs or scour canisters.

 These effects are summarized in the table below.
 These are only the "base" ranges; they may still be adjusted by the nature of the object and the situation, as normal.